MicahSphelele/phonecodepicker/README.md

  ### For DexGuard users
 If your project is obfuscated with DexGuard you may need to add the following line to the DexGuard configuration:

-      -keepresourcefiles assets/io/michaelrocks/libphonenumber/android/**
+      '`-keepresourcefiles assets/io/michaelrocks/libphonenumber/android/**`
       This is because this library use [libphonenumber-android](https://github.com/MichaelRocks/libphonenumber-android)